-Policies related to Alcohol and Drugs can be reviewed at length in the Essential Policy Handbook www.facets.columbia.edu.
+Policies related to Alcohol and Drugs can be reviewed at length on the Essential Policies for the Columbia Community website.
 However, students need to keep the following in mind related to scheduling a student sponsored event in a residence hall or other University space.

 A student(s) must be designated to take responsibility and accountability for assuring that University and Medical Center Alcohol and Drug policies and procedures are known and complied with.
 The designated student(s) must participate in a training sponsored by the AIMS (Addiction Information and Management Strategies) program through the Center for Student Wellness.
-To inquire about training dates or other related questions, contact the Director of AIMS, Stephanie Rozen at 212-305-3989 or sg3052@columbia.edu.
+To inquire about training dates or other related questions, contact Stephanie Rozen, Director of AIMS, 212-305-3989, aims@columbia.edu or visit the Student Health website.

 AIMS also serves as a free and confidential resource to CUIMC students.
 AIMS has a professional staff and peer representatives available to assist students who experience issues, or have questions related to substance use, abuse, and dependence as well as concerning behaviors.
 AIMS also provides educational opportunities around issues related to addiction and is committed to maintaining a substance-safe campus.
-Appointments can be scheduled Monday - Friday 9:30 AM - 5:30 PM by calling 212-305-3989 or email Stephanie Rozen at sg3052@columbia.edu.
+You may schedule an appointment by contacting Stephanie Rozen, Director of AIMS, 212-305-3989, aims@columbia.edu or visit the Student Health website.